-Therefore, make sure that the lap belt is lying flatly on top of the thighs, and NOT higher up your child’s abdomen, which is a wrong position.
+Therefore, make sure that the lap belt is lying flatly on top of the thighs, and NOT higher up your child’s abdomen, which is the wrong position.

-As adults, we have been wearing shoulder belts since times immemorial.
+As adults, we have been wearing shoulder belts since time immemorial.
 Still, most of us don’t know about its correct configuration: it should fit neatly across the middle of your child’s shoulder.

 Otherwise, if it is too close to the neck or too further down the arm, the shoulder belt won’t provide adequate protection.

-Cutting right to the heart of the matter, toddlers remains up to five-times safe when they use a rear-facing seat in comparison to those using a forward-facing seat.
+Cutting right to the heart of the matter, toddlers remain up to five-times safe when they use a rear-facing seat in comparison to those using a forward-facing seat.

 That said, you cannot force your toddler to keep using a rear-facing seat forever.
-Instead, when your child hits the 40pound weight-mark – or crosses the 2year age-mark, several states legislatures require switching to front facing seats.
+Instead, when your child hits the 40-pound weight mark – or crosses the 2-year age mark, several state legislatures require switching to front-facing seats.

 Most convertibles in the US provide installation options: LATCH and Seat Belt.
 Let’s take a look at which one is easy to install.

-With 4 in 5 car seats in the US installed incorrectly, LATCH is undoubtedly the best and the easiest way to secure a snug, tight connection to your baby seat with the car.
-At the cost of sounding too technical, LATCH uses straps from the convertible and connect it to metal anchors in your car.
+With 4-in-5 car seats in the US installed incorrectly, LATCH is undoubtedly the best and the easiest way to secure a snug, tight connection to your baby seat with the car.
+At the cost of sounding too technical, LATCH uses straps from the convertible and connects them to metal anchors in your car.

 In case you are wondering, your car WILL have metal anchors if its model year is 2000 or above, which means that you could use LATCH connectors with them.
 Mostly, metal anchors are located either in the back seat or in the roof of the car.
 Before using a LATCH connector, make sure you check the weight limit of both your car seat as well as the metal anchor to which you’d connect the convertible.

 In contrast to the abovementioned installation system, seat belts could be used to install all baby seats without having any weight limits.
-Also, whether or not you like it, your child will outgrow the LATCH connector within a few years’ time after which you seat belts would remain your only option.
+Also, whether or not you like it, your child will outgrow the LATCH connector within a few years’ time after which your seat belts would remain your only option

 Check the products that we mentioned above, and you’d see that almost all of them have level indicators.